CyberAgentAILab/regularized-bon/README.md

 ## Running RBoN

-Running RBoN takes a multiple steps.
+Running RBoN takes multiple steps.

 1. First you generate a set of responses using sample.sh.
 We use the same set of samples generated for all the algorithms for fair comparison.
 2. Compute Wasserstein distance and KL divergence using compute_wd.sh and compute_logprob.sh.
 3. Compute the reward of the responses.
 3. Run mbr/compute_rbon.py to compute RBoN-WD and RBoN-KL.

-You get the csv file in results/ directory.
+You get the CSV file in the results/ directory.

 ### Sampling candidates

+By default, it runs using [openai-community/gpt2](https://huggingface.co/openai-community/gpt2).
+Add `-m [MODEL NAME IN HUGGINGFACE HUB]` to change the language model.

 ```
 ./experiments/sample.sh -d alpaca -s [NUMBER OF SAMPLES]